aqeeluser404/SecurePassApp/README.md

 # SecurePassApp

-This is a simple password manager built with Vue.js and Vuex.
+This is a simple password manager built with Vue.js and express.

 ## Features

 - **User Authentication:** Users can sign up and log in securely.
+(NO JWT)
 - **Password Encryption:** All passwords are encrypted before storing them in the database.
 - **Intuitive Interface:** Easy-to-use interface for managing passwords and accounts.
 - **Dark Mode:** Toggle between light and dark mode for comfortable viewing.